jeffgillan/pdal_filters.csf/README.md

 </br>

 #### Write this info in the pipeline file.
-It will convert .las & .laz files to cloud optimized point clouds (.copc.laz)
+It will classify the points as ground or non-ground.
+It will output as a cloud optimized point cloud (.copc.laz).
 ```
 [
     "file.las",